 The day will provide delegates with:

-• To share different ideas and approaches that will enhance wellbeing, nurture and nature in their own settings
+• To share different ideas and approaches that make communities an important site for research and consideration.

-• Participate in practical, thought provoking sessions which will explore different aspects of wellbeing, nurture and nature and the great outdoors
+• Participate in practical, thought provoking sessions which will explore different aspects of living in community, joining or exiting community.

 This conference is relevant to:

 • Individuals considering community

 is a founding member of Chapeltown Cohousing - an emerging project in Leeds - and a PhD researcher at the University of Leeds.
 Yael's research looks at questions of identity, subjectivity and social relations in community-led housing projects in England.
 She is particularly interested in routes to participation and the political significance of community-led housing.

 Cath Boswell was a senior lecturer at Cardiff Met and retired at the beginning of 2017 moving to live in a community in rural mid Wales.
 She spent

 15 years as an academic in fields of social policy in relation to housing and health and social care, specialising in social inclusion and social enterprise, but latterly in the area of intentional communities.